Israel president on 1st visit to UAE amid regional tension

 “I wish to emphasize that we completely support your security requirements and we condemn in all forms and language any attack on your sovereignty,” Herzog told Sheikh Mohammed, according to his office.

-Herzog was also expected to meet members of the country’s small but growing Jewish expat community and on Monday to visit Expo 2020, the world’s fair in Dubai, where Israel has hosted a series of events at its national pavilion.
+Herzog also met members of the country’s small but growing Jewish expat community and on Monday will visit Expo 2020, the world’s fair in Dubai, where Israel has hosted a series of events at its national pavilion.

 The president plays a largely ceremonial role as a national unifier in Israel’s parliamentary system, where the prime minister holds the most power.
 Israeli Prime Minister Naftali Bennett last month made his first official visit to the Gulf Arab sheikhdom and discussed strengthening relations on a number of fronts with Sheikh Mohammed.